damontes/cdk-assessment/README.md

 - Use RxJS in your lambda function (bonus points)
 - Make sure you create the pertaining spec scenarios for your function with Jest
+- Update the cdk-assessment-stack.ts to register your DynamoDBTable, an SQSQueue and your Lambda Function for deployment